 One of the most popular options is going through a formal bid (RFP) process.
 A competitive bid process formalizes the vendor selection process and provides a structured approach for you to manage the vetting and hiring of each potential firm.

-At AQUILA, we have participated in numerous formal bid processes and have even helped our clients use these processes to hire in ours and other real estate markets.
+At AQUILA, we have participated in numerous formal bid processes and have even helped our clients use these processes to hire in our market and other real estate markets.
 We’ve learned a lot through this, so we wanted to share the insights we have.

 In this article you will learn: